DogepartyXDP/Documentation/Developers/API.md

   * To lock the issuance of the asset, specify "LOCK" for the ``description`` field.
 It's a special keyword that will not change the actual description, but will simply lock the asset quantity and not allow additional quantity to be issued for the asset.
-  * A named asset has an issuance cost of 0.5 XCP.
+  * A named asset has an issuance cost of 0.5 XDP.
-  * A subasset has an issuance cost of 0.25 XCP.
+  * A subasset has an issuance cost of 0.25 XDP.
-  * In order to issue an asset, BTC and XCP (for first time, non-free Dogeparty assets) are required at the source address to pay fees.
+  * In order to issue an asset, BTC and XDP (for first time, non-free Dogeparty assets) are required at the source address to pay fees.